 Clearly, the EcoBoost is a success story for Ford, a point proven by its impressive list of industry awards.
 In 2015 the powertrain was named Best Engine Under 1.0-litre for the fourth consecutive year at the International Engine of the Year Awards.
 This is its eighth award in four years, and it remains the only engine to be named overall winner three years in a row.

-Every Ford EcoBoost model on sale today is available from Gates Ford across Essex and Hertfordshire.
+Every Ford EcoBoost model on sale today is available from Gates Ford across Essex, Hertfordshire & Middlesex.
 Schedule a test drive from your nearest showroom to experience the engine’s power and efficiency for yourself.